igmrrf/react.js/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
+Edit the files as you see fit, if you end up with something you cannot resolve and wish to go back to the original code.
+Run `git restore`.<br />
 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`